- About Us

 The first step to staying healthy in India is to fully disclose any pre-existing health issues or concerns on the Medical Form before you go.
 This allows Alliance to be sure that your needs can be accommodated in the local context, and to anticipate any care that you might require.

 Failure to fully disclose any and all physical or mental preconditions might not only impact our ability to provide adequate care in India, it might be grounds for you to be sent home.
 Please know that all medical information is treated confidentially by Alliance staff, and shared only on a need-to-know basis.

-Please contact Katie Ryan, Enrollment Counselor and Program Manager, India, via email or at 888-232-8379.
+Please contact Anna Stewart, Student Services Manager, India, via email or at 888-232-8379.
 Your Resident Director will also provide information during orientation about where to seek medical attention in Pune.